Sinhala at SOAS Language Centre

 Sinhala was declared the official language of Sri Lanka in 1956 and made the sole language of the government and civil service.
 This marked a return to prominence of a language neglected under British administration, albeit the mother tongue of over 70% of the population.
 The total number of speakers of Sinhala is around eighteen million, of which the overwhelming majority live in Sri Lanka: unlike with many Indo-Aryan languages, there has not been substantial migration of Sinhala speakers abroad.

-The Language Centre is able to offer the following course in Sinhala:
+SOAS Language Centre offers the following for Sinhala: